edchengg/model_selection/README.md

-# Model Selection for Cross-lingual Transfer (EMNLP 2021)
+# Model Selection for Cross-lingual Transfer

 This repository contains the code and resources for the following [paper](https://aclanthology.org/2021.emnlp-main.459.pdf).